 Agile Product Delivery is one of the seven core competencies of the Lean Enterprise.
 Grounded in a clear understanding of the customer, Agile Product Delivery leverages a design thinking mindset to an increasingly automated continuous delivery pipeline that provides the ability to release value as, and when, needed.
 The result is enhanced Business Agility that creates superior results for the enterprise and the customers it services.

 Learn More Norman, Don.
 The Design of Everyday Things.
 Osterwalder, Alexander, Alexander Osterwalder, Yves Pigneur, Gregory Bernarda, and Alan Smith.Value Proposition Design: How to Create Products and Services Customers Want.
 Wiley, 2014.
 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.
 Kim, Gene.
 The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win.
 IT Revolution Press.
 Kindle Edition.
 Kim, Gene and Jez Humble, Patrick Debois, John Willis.
 The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations.
 IT Revolution Press.
-2019 State of DevOps Report https://puppet.com/resources
+DORA, a part of Google Cloud, 2019 State of DevOps Report

 Last updated: 26 September 2019